The 10 Rules for getting your conference logo design right

 Use the correct, high-resolution version of your conference logo.
 If you’re using your organisation’s logo and you’re not sure you have the right version, get in touch with their communications department.
 Get a copy of the logo in vector form if you want to project it or display it in a very large format.

 Never distort a logo by stretching it.
-Scale it instead, so that the logo’s width and height keep the same ratio.
+Instead, scale it proportionally so that the logo’s width and height maintain the same ratio.

 Want to learn more about logo design?